Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

 This command should have automatically opened the http://localhost:20001/kiali link in your web browser, but if not then navigate to that page manually.

-Now we've got some requests processed for our `BookInfo` app and we're ready to use our Kiali console to observe.
-Perform the following tasks to access and familiarize yourself with Kiali and graphically view the topology for your `BookInfo` application's web requests:
+You're not connected to Kiali and have a window into the traffic moving across your mesh network.
+Familiarize yourself with Kiali and graphically view the topology for your `BookInfo` application's web requests:

-- Navigate your web browser to `http://localhost:20001/`.
 - Choose _Workloads_ from the menu on the left.
 - Select `bookinfo` in the _Namespace_ drop-down menu.
 - Click the _productpage-v1_ service name.